The first week of training camp has began and the injury bug is already biting the Baltimore Ravens.

 Kenneth Dixon – Torn Meniscus

 After Ray Rice was released in 2014, running back has been a position of uncertainty.
 But Kenneth Dixon was touted as the next RB to take over that spot by the fans.
 First, Dixon was suspended four games for PEDS.
 Then, he tore his meniscus in training camp and is now done for the season.
+It goes without saying that meniscus surgery will be needed.
 The Ravens had signed RB Danny Woodhead to lighten the load even before the suspension had occured.
 With Woodhead and Terrance West being the only backs comfortable enough to start, the Ravens signed Bobby Rainey.
 Although unexperienced with only 266 carries in six years, Rainey was apart of the organization in 2012 and could see some snaps.

 Tavon Young – Torn ACL